Interview

 What themes do you pursue?
 Is there an underlying message in your work?

 “My themes are often inspired by nature.
 It can be about sea anemones to tell the underlying story about the ocean’s pollution and how it affects life under seas and our lives.
 It can be about the universe where planets play around our earth or about another subject matter which keeps me busy which is cultural appropriation in any way.
 I can make figurative works as well as abstract ones.
 A theme which often recurs is called ‘The Infinite Plate’ which describes series in printmaking where I use one matrix and I print endless combinations with just one plate.
 To suggest that one could make eventually a whole artist life around one sole plate.
 Or when Covid was keeping us isolated, I painted one little work each day, same format, inspired by all the painters I liked.
 I took some of the fragments of their paintings I really liked and at the end I collected 365 works/days which became installed on a floor like a huge rug.
 It had become an enormous work at the end.
 The underlying message was: one can repeat working on a same small format every day for an endless period of time and watch it become an endless infinite work.
-But also the little bit of ‘stolen fragments from the Old Masters’ I were looking at in my art books every day.”
+But also the little bit of ‘stolen fragments from the Old Masters’ I was looking at in my art books every day.”

 How would you describe your work?